“The data is clear—there’s a fundamental flaw in how money moves through construction.

 It takes time for businesses to be able to secure these capital options, which is why it’s important to be proactive instead of reactive when seeking additional capital sources.

 Flexible working capital options take time and effort to acquire.
-However, cash flow problems can arise quickly so we highly recommend you secure options well before you need them.
+However, cash flow problems in construction can arise quickly.
+We highly recommend you proactively secure new capital options before you need them.

 We recommend taking the following actions to get more credit before you need it: